Tim Davis (activist): Minnesota Greens

+Second U.S. Senate candidacy

-Davis was the Grassroots candidate for United States Senator in 2012 and received 30,531 votes.
+Davis was the Grassroots Party nominee for United States Senator in 2012 and received 30,531 votes.

 2020s activism

+Legal Marijuana Now Party

-In 2020–2023, Davis served as chairperson of the Legal Marijuana Now Party Minnesota chapter.
-Legal Marijuana Now candidate Adam Weeks, who was on the ballot in Minnesota's 2nd congressional district, died four weeks before the November 3 election, throwing the 2020 election into chaos because a Minnesota state law said that if a major party candidate died during an election campaign, a special election would be held.
-Federal judges ruled that the election should go ahead, despite state law, so the name of the candidate who was nominated by Legal Marijuana Now Party to replace Weeks, was not on the ballot.
-Davis stated in a court filing that the ruling would disenfranchise Legal Marijuana Now Party voters, and later encouraged party supporters to cast their votes for the dead candidate, Weeks, in memoriam.
+From 2020 through 2023, Davis served as chairperson of the Legal Marijuana Now Party Minnesota chapter.
+Legal Marijuana Now! candidate Adam Weeks, who was on the ballot in Minnesota's 2nd congressional district, died four weeks before November 3, throwing the 2020 general election into chaos because a Minnesota state law said that if a major party candidate died during an election campaign a special election would be held.
+Federal judges ruled that the election should go ahead despite state law, so the name of the candidate who was nominated to replace Weeks by Legal Marijuana Now!
+Party was not on the ballot.
+Davis stated in a court filing that the ruling would disenfranchise Legal Marijuana Now!
+Party voters, and later encouraged party supporters to cast their votes for the dead candidate, Weeks, in memoriam.
 Weeks got almost six percent of votes cast, in the three-way race.

-Davis told a reporter on Minnesota Public Radio that Legal Marijuana Now Party intended to run candidates for state and federal offices in 2022.
-Davis entered the Minnesota State Auditor race in 2022 as a Legal Marijuana Now candidate, and received 87,386 votes.
+Davis told Minnesota Public Radio that Legal Marijuana Now!
+Party intended to run candidates for state and federal offices in 2022.

+Davis was 2022 Legal Marijuana Now!
+Minnesota State Auditor nominee.
+To qualify and receive a share of Minnesota's elections funding intended to help regular Minnesotans run for office, Davis met a $6000 fundraising requirement before the summer deadline, reporting all income and expenditures with public transparency.
+Davis used the $28,000 Minnesota subsidy to print and distribute pro-marijuana legalization campaign fliers door to door, across the state.
+Incumbent Democratic State Auditor Julie Blaha disapproved of Davis' brochures and website because in addition to promoting cannabis law reform his campaign material criticized Blaha's involvement in a car crash, alleging a DFL coverup of Blaha's alcohol use being a contributing factor in the one vehicle rollover.
+Blaha would have gotten another $28,000 from the fund in 2022, on top of the $56,000 public money already used by her campaign, if Davis had not claimed his portion of the funding.
+Davis told a reporter that he believes America's two-party system offers an "illusion of choice," going on to say, "We're being taken advantage of by Republicans and Democrats. ...
+Both Republicans and Democrats have tried to limit the number of people voting ... and who can run in third parties."
+Davis received 87,386 votes in the November 2022 State Auditor election, shy of the 5% threshold to major party status needed for 2026 Legal Marijuana Now!
+Party ballot access.